-The highly anticipated 26th Premier League season kicks off on 12 August 2017, with Chelsea taking on Burnley in the opening match.
+The highly anticipated 28th Premier League season kicks off on 09 August 2019.
 Nothing beats the thrill of sitting among thousands of fans in the cathedrals of English soccer (some of which date back to the late 1800s).
 Incredible goals, roaring fans and unbelievable comebacks are the order of the day.
 But besides the promise of exciting football moments, there’s plenty to experience on Premier League holidays in the UK.

 TOP TRAVEL TIP:

 Before you go, make a list of the stadiums you’d like to tour.
 Many of the soccer clubs offer behind-the-scenes tours of their stadiums.
 Some clubs feature museums too, such as Arsenal, Manchester United and Chelsea.